 For Home Depot, it is still early in its growth trajectory.
 The company has only 2,317 stores, which sounds like a lot.

-But Walmart (WMT) has more than double that in the US, suggesting higher store count is possible.
+But Walmart (WMT) has more than double that in the US, suggesting a higher store count is possible.
 In addition, Home Depot has the possibility of expanding outside of North America.
 Its focus on a wide selection and low prices should theoretically work in other markets.

 Home Depot is known for its dividend.
 The forward dividend yield is now 2.5%, based on a dividend rate of $7.60 per share.